AndreRudolph/impulsephp-doc/docs/controller_serialization.md

 	}</code>
   </pre>
 </div>

-When trying to serialize the controller, all properties annotated with **_Transient_** will automatically be excluded.

 Please note that transient properties will not be rewired once the Controller will be reactivated unless they will be wired by the dependency injection container.